Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

         - Emptying a views doesn't help
             - Tried in onViewCreated and in onPause
         !
 Probably, one has to remove fragment
+    - When permission is not granted (user tapped outside of permission alert), following app opening behaves like permission was given

     - Put all texts to string.xml
     - Remove all superfluous Log.d